electron/electronjs.org-old/_posts/2017-03-03-electron-internals-building-chromium-as-a-library.md

 ## Building as part of Chromium

-Even though Chromium does not officially support outside projects, the codebase is modular and it is easy to build a minimal browser based Chromium.
+Even though Chromium does not officially support outside projects, the codebase is modular and it is easy to build a minimal browser based on Chromium.
 The core module providing the browser interface is called Content Module.

 To develop a project with Content Module, the easiest way is to build the